-- a. the law, including the California Code of Judicial Ethics; - b. the factors developed by the state Department of Finance under Government Code section 11005.1; and - c. any guidelines established by the Judicial Council of California; and - 3.
+- 1. Is in the best interest of the court and, therefore, the state; and - 2.
+Is consistent with: - a. the law, including the California Code of Judicial Ethics; - b. the factors developed by the state Department of Finance under Government Code section 11005.1; and - c. any guidelines established by the Judicial Council of California; and - 3.
 Does not require assumption of a financial obligation extending more than 12 months beyond the date of acceptance other than reasonable maintenance costs.

-Courts must properly document and report to the Judicial Council of California all gifts that they accept pursuant to this delegation, according to the guidelines set forth in the Trial Court Financial Policies and Procedures Manual.
+Courts must properly document and report to the Judicial Council of California all gifts that they accept under this delegation, according to the guidelines set forth in the Trial Court Financial Policies and Procedures Manual.
 The ability to accept gifts of real property is not included in this delegation.